Primary

 Use your wrists to turn the rope rather than your whole arms, and jump only high enough to clear it.
 Land softly on the balls of your feet and maintain a consistent rhythm even during high-intensity efforts.

-Want Jumping Rope Intervals in your program?
+See where Jumping Rope Intervals fits in your weekly plan

 Hold rope handles at hip level with proper rope length.